 - Blistering, peeling, red skin rash

-- Cough, fever, chest pain, trouble breathing, blue lips or fingers
+- Chest pain, trouble breathing, blue lips or fingers

-- Nausea, vomiting, diarrhea, loss of appetite, stomach pain
+- Dark urine or pale stools, nausea, vomiting, diarrhea, loss of appetite, stomach pain, yellow skin or eyes

 - Unusual bleeding, bruising, or weakness

 If you notice these less serious side effects, talk with your doctor:

 - Sores or white patches on your lips, mouth, or throat